tcardoso2/considering/DOCUMENTATION.md

 ### toArray

-Must be implemented by specialized sub-classes and return the object's contents as an array
+Must be implemented by specialized sub-classes and return the object's contents as an array.
+Should always return an array of its values to be iterated

+### append

+appends content to the current object

 ### setDeterminer